ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

 ```

 3. Go to `Local Traffic > Virtual Servers > Virtual Servers List`.
 Select the VIP you want to apply iRule to and go to Resource Tab.
 In the iRule section, click on Manage, add the iRule and click Finished.

+NB: To test if the iRule is working, visit http://example.com/a/b/c and it should load 404.html page.